 Testing Your Installation

 - Start Revit and see that it does not show any errors.
+Some dialogs that may come up are:

 - On the startup screen (shown below), click on “New (Models)…” to create a new project.
 On the following dialog, click the dropdown and make sure you can see several templates.
 Then click on “Browse…” and see that it opens to the “English-Imperial” folder that should contain several more templates (RTE files).
 If everything looks roughly like shown below, then your templates are correctly installed.